CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: Obtaining Ground Truth Answers

+In contrast, the MIND question is trickier to judge.
+On the non-misleading chart in Figure~\ref{fig:example_charts}(left) where the design is standard, one might still argue that the chart is not perfect and could be a little bit misleading to humans: the numbers are too small, there is no grid guidelines to help visual alignment, etc. Conversely, on the misleading chart (right) even if we intentionally planted the truncated $y$-axis because we \emph{presumed} it to be misleading based on existing psychology literature (e.g.~\cite{lo2022misinformed}), we do not know \emph{a priori} the actual effect on human readers.
+To avoid these difficulties we propose a metric called Human Misleadingness Index as defined next.

-We propose Human Misleadingness Index (HMI), a number between 0 and 1 for each chart where a larger value means the chart is more misleading to humans.
-HMI is estimated with the following process.
+\textbf{Human Misleadingness Index (HMI)} of a chart is a number between 0 and 1 that quantifies the fraction of the human population that is misled by the chart.

-We conducted a human experiment on 68 university students with IRB approval.
+The correct answer to a MIND question is the HMI value.
+To obtain HMI we conducted human experiments, which is expensive and time-consuming but is the only proper method.
+Our human experiment involves 68 university students with IRB approval.
 We did not directly ask human participants the MIND question because we do not anticipate people to be able to give reliable answers---after all, many were themselves misled by some of our charts.
-Instead, we asked them the FACT question, which is designed so that users who are misled by the chart are likely to give wrong answer.
-Subsequently, we use the performance of users on the FACT question to establish the ground truth for the MIND question.
-Concretely, \emph{the HMI for a chart is defined as the percent of our study population who did not give an acceptable answer on the FACT question}.
-We will define acceptability in the next section.
+Instead, we asked them the FACT question, which is designed so that users who are misled by the chart are likely to give wrong answers.
+We randomized the order of non-manipulated and manipulated charts in each pair when presenting them to human participants to minimize the order effect.
+We estimate \emph{the HMI of a chart by the percent of our study population who did not give a correct answer on the FACT question}.

 We argue that HMI is a surrogate measure for how misleading the chart is.
 This definition is motivated by two factors: \begin{enumerate} \item The arithmetic involved in solving the FACT questions is straightforward for the education level of our participants.
-Indeed on most original (not manipulated) charts the HMI is small. \item On many manipulated charts the HMI is higher compared to their original chart counterpart.
-Since the only difference between the pair is the planted manipulation in data visualization, we can attribute the increase in HMI to the manipulation being more misleading to humans.~\footnote{We randomized the order of original and manipulated charts in each pair when presenting them to human participants to minimize the order effect.} \end{enumerate}
+Indeed on most non-manipulated charts, the HMI is small. \item On many manipulated charts the HMI is higher compared to their non-manipulated chart counterpart.
+Since the only difference between the pair is the planted manipulation in data visualization, we can attribute the increase in HMI to the manipulation being more misleading to humans. \end{enumerate}